 Later Steve discovered and managed Gomez – they brought in a tape this record store in Broomhill, in Sheffield, where Steve was working part time."

 "Anyway, it was November or October 1980, I was about to leave Sheffield and Ian comes around and says “Have you heard, the Human League have split up?”
 Martyn Ware and Ian Craig-Marsh had left Phil Oakey and Adrian Wright in the lurch on the eve of this big European tour.
 And Ian says, “Phil has asked me to join the League.”
 Ian could play keyboards as well as bass, you see.
 Ian said, ‘I’ll have to learn all their repertoire, but that’ll only take about an afternoon, cos it’s all one-finger tunes.’
 But he said ‘I’m not sure whether to do it or not’.
 And I was like, ‘for Christ’s sake, say ‘yes’.
 At the very least you’ll get to see Europe, and you might make a bit of money out of it, and it’s playing in a proper band’.

-Over at Pantheon, a mini-archive (small but growing, hopefully) of Andy Gill's writing.
+Over at Pantheon, a rapidly growing archive of Andy Gill's writing.
 Which can also be found in copious amounts at Rock's Back Pages.

 Here's a tribute to Andy at The Independent, where he worked for many years.

 Andy Gill can be seen and heard talking in this doc Made in Sheffield